gregorysharkov/script_writer_agent/pragmatic_content_factory/target_solution_architecture.md

    - Data persisted to `data/neo4j_data/` via volume mount
    - Survives container restarts and recreations
    - Start with `docker-compose up -d` before running the application
-3. **Document Ingestion**: Initial indexing of static documents required before first run
-4. **Graph Seeding**: Pre-populate knowledge graph with core worldview relationships
+3. **Initial Setup**: Run RAG indexing and graph seeding before first use (see Initial Setup section above)
-5. **FAISS Persistence**: The index directory should be included in backups; exclude from `.gitignore` only the index files, not the directory structure
+4. **FAISS Persistence**: The index directory should be included in backups; exclude from `.gitignore` only the index files, not the directory structure